ECRF/coding-standards/software_versioning_guidelines.md

 ## Releases

-Releases for TechArk fall in to 2 categories:
+Releases for ECRF fall in to 2 categories:

 1. Standard release
 2. Patch release